"

 To create Q-Q plots in Jamovi, go to the Analyses tab, select Exploration, then Descriptives.

-- Move interval variables into the Variables box.
+1. Move interval variables into the Variables box.

-- Under Plots, check Q-Q under Q-Q Plots.
+2. Under Plots, check Q-Q under Q-Q Plots.

-15.8 Choosing the Right Data Visualization
+16.8 Choosing the Right Data Visualization

 The best data visualization depends on the type of variable, the distribution of the data, and the goal of the analysis.
-For categorical data, bar plots are ideal for showing frequencies or comparisons between groups.
-For interval data, histograms and density plots are useful for visualizing the shape and spread of the distribution.
+For nominal data, bar plots are ideal for showing frequencies or comparisons between groups.
+For continuos data, histograms and density plots are useful for visualizing the shape and spread of the distribution.
 Histograms group values into intervals, while density plots offer a smoother view of the distribution and are particularly helpful when comparing multiple groups.

 Boxplots are useful when you want to summarize key statistics like the median, quartiles, and outliers, especially when comparing distributions across groups.
 Violin plots combine the summary features of boxplots with the shape information from density plots, offering a more detailed view of the distribution.
-These are best used with continuous data and larger sample sizes.
+These are best used with interval data and larger sample sizes.
 Q–Q plots are most appropriate when you need to assess whether your data follow a specific theoretical distribution, such as normality, which is often a requirement for parametric tests.

 Ultimately, the right visualization is the one that most clearly and accurately communicates the structure of your data.
 In many cases, using multiple visualizations together, such as pairing a boxplot with a violin plot, can provide a more complete understanding.